Pharmaceutical Care Management (PCM) in Iowa Medicaid

 Who provides Iowa Medicaid Pharmaceutical Care Management?

 Pharmacists providing this service must have an Iowa license in good standing and have completed professional training regarding patient-oriented medication-related problem prevention and resolution.
-This training can be obtained by completion of a Doctorate of Pharmacy or completing a course from the Iowa Center for Pharmaceutical Care.
+This training can be obtained by completion of a Doctor of Pharmacy or completing a course from the Iowa Center for Pharmaceutical Care.
 The pharmacy or office where PCM services will be provided must have an area that allows private consultation.

 Who is eligible for Iowa Medicaid Pharmaceutical Care Management?